holatuwol/W241-MemoryReadingRecall/00-final-project.md

     ## [1] 0.1330942

 Statistical power with 75 subjects was calculated to be 0.133.
+In other words, the team only has a 13.3% chance of finding a statistically significant treatment effect when such an effect really exists.

 Additionally, running the Shapiro-Wilk test on the outcomes indicates that the data is unlikely to be normally distributed, indicating that the power computations may need to be more complicated.

     ##
     ##  Shapiro-Wilk normality test